-Assessment Details Weight (%) Pass Mark Assessment 1: Article Critique 2000 words (50% of Total) 50 30% Assessment 2: Essay 2000 words (50% of Total) 50 30%
+Assessment Details Weight (%) Pass Mark Assessment 1: Article Critique 2000 words (50% of Total) 50 30

+Assessment 2: Essay 2000 words (50% of Total) 50 30

-UF910727: Geo-political Development Issues.
-Module Leader: Roddy Murray
+UF910727 - Geo-political Development Issues: Roddy Murray

 This module looks at key issues in International Development.
-This will include key stakeholders including the World Bank, International Monetary Fund, Oxfam, Save the Children, Red Cross, Medicins sans Frontieres, Christian Aid and Cafod amongst others.
+This will include key stakeholders including the World Bank, International Monetary Fund, Oxfam, Save the Children, Red Cross, Medicins sans Frontieres, Christian Aid and Cathod amongst others.
 The remit, funding and agenda will be examined along with an evaluation of their impact.
 Additionally, issues in relation to access to natural resources and political objectives will be examined and evaluated.

-Assessment Details Weight (%) Pass Mark

-Assessment 1: Essay 3000 words 70 40%

-Assessment 2: Continual Assessment 1000 words 30 40%
+Assessment Details Weight (%) Pass Mark Assessment 1: Essay 3000 words (70% of Total) 70 1 Assessment 2: Continual Assessment 1000 words (30% of Total) 30 1